bsmarine/CustomSlicerCaseIterator/README.md

 ### Add Module to Slicer

 After downloading repository locally, within Slicer go to Edit > Application Settings > Modules then click "Add" under "Additional Module Paths".
-Select the folder "SlicerHCCCaseIterator", then restart Slicer.
+Select the folder "SlicerCaseIterator" in the parent folder of this repository, then restart Slicer.

 ### Input Data
 The input for SlicerHCCCaseIterator is a csv-file containing the folder path for each subject which contains